-The very nature of craft beer ensures that the industry is awash with personalities and quirky characters.
+The very nature of craft beer ensures the industry is awash with personalities, quirky characters and unusual ideas.
 Sure, there are very sensible people working in it too, people who spotted a business opportunity in beer and bring a suitably businesslike approach to their operations.

 But even among the colourful breweries that make up Australia’s beer industry, Dainton Beer manages to stand out.
 Launched in the middle of 2013 by Dan Dainton and his old man Kev, after the former spent time brewing at the James Squire Brewhouse in Melbourne’s CBD (now The Crafty Squire) and at Holgate Brewhouse, their first beer was Red Eye Rye, a hoppy, spicy red ale of eye-catching quality that proved a good sighter for the sort of creativity was to follow.

 For the first few years, theirs was a roving operation, with Dan making beer out of breweries all over Victoria, but the father and son duo were constantly on the lookout for a place they could call home.
 That came along in the middle of 2016, when they became owners of their very own brewery – albeit rather later than they'd hoped.

 Following a search for premises that stretched from Milawa in the north to Castlemaine and Warburton, they found a 2,000 square metre site in Carrum Downs, two minutes off the Monash Freeway.
 With a brewery in place, the crew around Dan and Kev quickly started to grow and so too did the number and range of beers released.